silviot/edx-platform-wiki/Setting up PyCharm for edX development.md

   * Right-click on the file and choose "Create 'manage'..." to create a debug configuration
   * Specify the settings for the new configuration:
     * Change the name to something more memorable, e.g. "LMS".
+    * ~~Specify "/edx/app/edxapp/venvs/edxapp/bin/paver" for "Script".~~
+    * ~~Specify "devstack lms" for "Script parameters".~~
-    * Specify "/edx/app/edxapp/venvs/edxapp/bin/paver" for "Script".
+    * Specify "./manage.py" for "Script".
-    * Specify "devstack lms" for "Script parameters".
+    * Specify "lms runserver --settings=devstack 0.0.0.0:8000" for "Script parameters".
     * click to edit the "Environment variables" property
       * Click the "+" button to add a new variable
       * add all variables included in /edx/app/edxapp/edxapp_env